Classification of unimodal isolated complete intersection singularities in positive characteristic: Check the modality

 Use the same method, we can give tables to show when the modality of the above class is $1$.

 \arraystretch{1.5}

-\begin{remark} If we have is not contact equivalent to for general $a,b,c,d \in F$, then we can ensure that the singularities given in Table \ref{table-ord2-mod1} are the only unimodal ICIS.
-Conversely, if all singularities of the form $\widetilde{l}_{q,t,t'}$ are equivalent (or at least can be presented as an one parameter family), then all the singularities given in Table \ref{table-ord2} are unimodal.
+\begin{remark} If we have {that} is not contact equivalent to for general $a,b,c,d \in F$, then we can ensure that the singularities given in Table \ref{table-ord2-mod1} are the only unimodal ICIS.
+Conversely, if all singularities of the form $\widetilde{l}_{q,t,t'}$ are equivalent (or at least can be presented as {a one-parameter} family), then all the singularities given in Table \ref{table-ord2} are unimodal.
 Unfortunately, we cannot judge this equivalence yet.
 We post it as a conjecture. \end{remark}

 \begin{conjecture} Let $F$ be an algebraically closed field with characteristic $p$.
 Then the isolated complete intersection singularity is not contact equivalent to for general $a,b,c,d \in F$. \end{conjecture}